 The Wizard eventually broke out of jail and created a pair of gloves (dubbed as the "Wonder Gloves") that would enhance his powers, yet again, he was defeated (even though the four were without Sue).
 Wizard then came up with another set of gloves, this time with the ability to mimic the Fantastic Four's powers.
 Although these gloves were powerful, he was unprepared for Sue's replacement, Crystal, and was defeated.
 Other than that, the Wizard rarely ever worked outside the Frightful Four.
 He has recently been seen working with The Hood.

 The Wizard was recruited at an unspecified time into the Intelligencia by the Leader.
 Along with other great, yet underrated minds they were able to recreate the Library of Alexandria by stealing knowledge from the Eternals, the Wakandans and the Atlanteans.
-But they were all betrayed by Doctor Doom and the knowledge taken by him.
+But they were all betrayed by Doctor Doom and the knowledge taken by him for his own use.

-The Wizard, alongside Diablo, The Mad Thinker, and others, was recently contacted by the Future Foundation to find a way to hypothetically defeat Reed Richards, after being broken out of a prison by A.I.M.
+The Wizard, alongside Diablo, The Mad Thinker, and others, was recently contacted by the Future Foundation to find a way to hypothetically defeat Reed Richards (due to the Council of Reeds, a league of alternative universe counterparts coming after Reed himself) after being broken out of a prison by A.I.M.

 The Wizard recently started succumbing to dementia due to Black Bolt tampering with his mind.
 As a last ditch effort to secure his legacy and see his son Bentley 23 again, he decided to reform the Frightful Four and take over city hall.
 This new lineup would consist of himself, Klaw, Dr. Karl Malus, and his secret weapon: Carnage.